Sustainable Seafood & Seafood Watch

 Sustainable seafood is becoming an increasingly important part of the formula for healthy oceans.
 Sustainable seafood is shellfish and fish caught or farmed in environmentally responsible ways.
 That means the methods used to grow or collect the fish did not impair the health and productivity of the ocean’s ecosystem.

 Conservation groups have developed public awareness campaigns to help inform us about the issues involved with keeping the oceans healthy.
-Seafood Watch is a program developed by Monterey Bay Aquarium to educate consumers about sustainable seafood.
+Seafood Watch is a program developed by The Monterey Bay Aquarium to educate consumers about sustainable seafood.
 They publish a regional pocket guide for consumers with common seafoods listed as “Best Choices,” “Good Alternatives” and “Avoid,” depending on the current status of the species.
-Click here for a current Seafood Watch pocket guide for the Northeast.

 During your visit to The Maritime Aquarium, explore the issue of sustainable seafood by stopping at the Sustainable Seafood Cafe.
 A selection of amusing but informative videos – produced by Monterey Bay Aquarium for Seafood Watch – will give you consumer guidance to help support healthy fish populations and smart fishing methods.
 Copies of the Seafood Watch pocket guides also are available.

 Carry your pocket guide with you and use it as you shop at your seafood market or when you dine out.
 Ask questions about the available seafood selections.
 There is a direct link between the seafood we eat and the health of the ocean.
 The Maritime Aquarium proudly partners with Seafood Watch in advocating sustainable seafood.

 Click Here to Learn More About Seafood Watch